Tres Cantos: Transport system

 Tres Cantos has variety of transport connections.
-Train transit connects Tres Cantos with the district of Parla, Alcobendas, San Sebastián de los Reyes and Colmenar viejo via C-4 transit.
+Train transit connects Tres Cantos with cities as Parla, Alcobendas, San Sebastián de los Reyes, Colmenar Viejo and Madrid via C-4 transit.

-Buses that connect Tres Cantos to Plaza Castilla in Madrid city are 712, 713, 716, and on the outskirts with lines 721, 722, 724, 725, 726 and 876.
-Bus that connects Tres Cantos with Colmenar Viejo is 723.
+Buses that connect Tres Cantos to Plaza Castilla in Madrid city are 712, 713, 716, 717, and on the outskirts with lines 721, 722, 724, 725, 726 and 876.
+Bus that connects Tres Cantos with Colmenar Viejo (the nearest village) is 723.
 Tres Cantos also connects with Canillejas via Alcobendas, Autónoma university and airport via the 827 bus.

 Night service between Tres Cantos and Madrid are run every hour through the 701 bus, and on the outskirts with the line 702.

 Tres Cantos has also local bus routes through the different town districts ran by the L-1, L-2, L-3, L-4 and L-5 (this last one only weekends) buses.